If you’re into coffee, you may have noticed some buzz around something called Geisha coffee.

 Geisha coffee beans with the coffee bean bag next to it.

-This recipe uses a conservative amount of beans and brews a nicely balanced, aromatic cup of Geisha coffee.
+This recipe uses a moderate amount of coffee to brew a balanced, aromatic cup of Gesha.

-This recipe should make around 240ml (eight fluid ounces) of coffee.
 I recommended drinking it as soon as possible after brewing to get the best flavor.
-Be careful, though, as the coffee will be hot.

 Now that you know about my thought process, it’s time to brew some coffee yourself: